Picture of Richard Marsden

 Biography

 I am a Senior Lecturer in History.
-My research interests lie in how representations of the past have shaped and reflected identities in the UK, from the eighteenth century to the present day.
+My research interests lie in how representations of the past have shaped, disrupted and reinforced national identities in the UK, from the eighteenth century to the present day.
 I hold a PhD from the University of Glasgow and an MA from Cardiff University.
-I am a Fellow of the Royal Historical Society and a Principal Fellow of the Higher Education Academy.
-In recent years I have been awarded research funding by UKRI and the National Lottery Heritage Fund.
+I am a Fellow of the Royal Historical Society.
+In the last few years I have been awarded research funding by UKRI and, more recently, the National Lottery Heritage Fund for the Wales REACH project.

 Publications